 largely dedicated to U.S. prepaid

-wireless plan comparison, however, the Canadian prepaid market has been
+wireless plan comparison, however, the Canadian prepaid market

 where the prepaid cell phones Canada wireless market has

 historically been, and

 what evolved that should prove to be exciting for

 Canada - The History!